Zero-AB/Scala-Project-1/README.md

 ## Features
 List of Features
-* Created admin and guest accounts for project.
 * Created a user friendly menu to handle user inputs.
+* Created hive tables to query data from csv files.
-* Query database using user input for dates and cities input by user.
+* Query database using user menu input.
-* Query future temperature predictions using dates and cities input by user.
-* View machine learning model to show it's accuracy through menu option 7.
+* Showcase partitions and view effectiveness.
 * MySQL used in zeppelin to generate viusalizations of data.

 To do List
-* Add additional cities to the data selected.
+* Add additional coffee data to the data selected.
-* Add additional years to the data.
+* Add hyperlinks to zeppelin graphs.
-* Create spark streaming capability to automatically add to the database.
+* Create machine learning capability to check trends in data.

 ## Getting Started

 To get started, first clone the repository to your desktop/laptop by using the http link given.
 Using git bash, type git clone https://github.com/Zero-AB/Project_Two.git into the command line.
-The project was created using IntelliJ and can be downloaded using the following link: [IntelliJ Idea](https://www.jetbrains.com/idea/download/#section=windows) Once downloaded, start IntelliJ and use it to open the project folder and navigate to the climate object under the src folder inside the project.
+The project was created using IntelliJ and can be downloaded using the following link: [IntelliJ Idea](https://www.jetbrains.com/idea/download/#section=windows) Once downloaded, start IntelliJ and use it to open the project folder and navigate to the Project_One object under the src folder inside the project.
 From there, you are able to run main and begin using the project.

 ## Usage

 After running main, you may select an option from the menu that is given.
-Options include querying a database for highest average temperature for a given month in a given city over 25 years, average temp and CO2 emissions per year, average temperature between given dates and given city, and a machine learning model to predict future temperatures.
+Options include total nuber of consumers for branches, most consumed beverages for branches, and beverage availability.

 ## License
 The project uses the following license: [The Unlicense](https://unlicense.org/)